Cooking with Grandma: Cha Gio Vietnamese Egg Rolls

 To avoid this, place your filling on one end of your wrapper paper.
 Press down each end to form first layer.
 Crease the bottom, then fold the double layer of wrapper back up, forming 3 layers of paper covering the ends.
 Use this method whether you’re using rice paper or wheat paper.
 Another trick we learned is that Mom doesn’t use an egg wash to seal the egg rolls.
 The egg causes a discoloration at the seal and it dirties the cooking oil.
 Instead, she makes a simple tapioca starch slurry, cooked to a viscous paste that works like a charm.

 Enjoy Vietnamese egg rolls with noodles such as bun thit nuong or simply on it’s own, wrapped with lettuce and Vietnamese herbs such as perilla, balm, mint or basil dipped with some nuoc mam cham and do chua.

 We all had a great time eating, learning, and laughing together.
 Thank you so much Mom!

-1 cup bean thread noodle, soaked and cut
+- 1 cup bean thread noodle soaked and chopped

-2 package (25 peices) spring roll shells (wei-chuan brand) or packages of rice paper
+- 2 package 50 peices spring roll shells (wei-chuan brand for wheat) or rice paper (rice, water, salt only)

-Fry in small batches at 350 degrees until golden brown.
+- Fry in small batches at 350 degrees for wheat and 300 degrees for rice paper until golden brown.
 Place on cooling rack.

-Note: Rice paper will never brown as nice as wheat based paper.
-If using rice paper, fry only a few at a time, do not let them touch or touch them for the first minute.
+- Note: Rice paper will never brown as nice as wheat based paper.
+If using rice paper, some people like to add a bit of nuoc mau to the dipping liquid to help promote browning.